 Be good at tables’ mean learn the tables up to 20 at least, and that by heart just the way you do A to Z. So, if you don’t have tables in your mind then start it up right now.
 Remember, there is no end to learning.
 This will help to simplify various questions involving multiplication, division, square, square roots, LCMs, HCFs, etc. on tips.

 5. Be Familier with the Tricks to Calculate Faster and Easier

-Thre are certain other methods which you could use to make the calculations easier.
-There are many tricks to solve the questions.
-You know with practice, you will be able to tailor some even.
-You could probably use Vedic mathematics techniques as well for the calculation.
+There are certain methods which you may use to make the calculations easier.
+There are many tricks to solve the questions faster.
+You would be able to tailor such techniques with practice.
+You could probably use Vedic mathematics techniques as well for the calculations.

 Some are explained below:

 Best method to find square root of large numbers is by dividing the number into parts as done in the following example: